 - significantly cheaper than scaffolding or cherry pickers

 - minimal disruption on site

 - improved safety by minimising working from height

 - better quality data through closer access and greater reach

 Oldfield Smith & Co are now able to offer drone surveys directly, using our own equipment.
 We are registered operators with the Civil Aviation Authority and hold a CCA Operational Authorisation.
 This permits us to carry our more complex and technically challenging work.
-Bernard Smith, our Head of Professional Services, holds General Visual Line of Sight (GVC) and A2 Certificates of Competence, allowing him to fly larger UAV’s in the A2 Open category at reduced separation distances.
-However our smaller drone is light enough to be flown in the A1 Open category, which greatly reduces restrictions on flight, yet still offers 4k video and high resolution still images.
+Bernard Smith, our Head of Professional Services, holds General Visual Line of Sight (GVC) and A2 Certificates of Competence, allowing him to fly larger UAV’s in both the Specific and Open categories at reduced separation distances.

 Our smaller drone (DJI Mini 3 Pro) is light enough to be flown in the A1 Open category, which greatly reduces restrictions on flight, yet still offers 4k video and high resolution 48 megapixel still images.
 Because it can be flown in close proximity to uninvolved people, it is ideal for use in town centres and other busy locations.
 It is also great for assessing the general condition of roofs and other high level components.
 When fitted with propeller guards, the Mini 3 is very well suited to flight within buildings and can be used to assess high level steelwork, the undersides of roofs and rooflights as well as flues and ductwork.

 For higher resolution work, we use larger drones and have the DJI Phantom 4 Pro on fleet.
 This is equipped with a professional camera offering a 1 inch CMOS sensor at 20 megapixels with a mechanical shutter and can record 4k video at 60 frames per second.
 Our Phantom are is capable of providing land surveying data including :